Union College currently invites applications for the following faculty position(s) in the Department of Computer Science:

 If you have any questions, please contact the search committee at cs-jobs@union.edu.

-The Computer Science Department at Union College currently has 7 full time faculty (6 tenure-track and 1 visitor) and approximately 90 majors (graduating 20 to 25 per year).
+The Computer Science Department at Union College currently has 9 full time faculty (7 tenure-track and 2 visiting) and approximately 90 majors (graduating 20 to 25 per year).

 The Department faculty often collaborate on research with each other and with colleagues in other departments at the College.
 In addition, you will often find us discussing teaching techniques, approaches, and examples with each other.

 In addition, the Department has many Interdepartmental (ID) majors, who typically take 8 courses in CS and 8 in their other department.
-ID majors' senior projects combine their two disciplines.
 The Department has had ID majors with just about every other department on campus, including Visual Arts, Modern Languages, Economics, Biology, Classics, etc...

 The Department also supports Data Analytics, Digital Media, Financial and Actuarial Mathematics, and Digital Studies minors.
 For more information about our curriculum, see our Courses and Requirements as well as our description of our unique introductory courses.